[True Story] Why it's better to keep your hand moving even if you have trigger finger

 ④ Repeated recurrences.

-Even if the condition heals naturally, you are using your body in a way that makes you more susceptible to trigger finger, so it's a good idea to take this opportunity to check what parts of your body are not in ideal condition.
+Even if the condition heals naturally, the person is still using their body in a way that makes trigger finger more likely, so this is a good opportunity to check which parts of the body have moved away from their ideal condition.

 {"@context":"https://schema.org","@id":"#FAQContents","@type":"FAQPage","mainEntity":[{"@type":"Question","name":"What happens if trigger finger is left untreated?","acceptedAnswer":{"@type":"Answer","text":"